Sleep Apnea Symptoms and Causes

 How is a sleep apnea diagnosis made?

 If you believe you may be suffering from severe snoring or sleep apnea, consult a sleep specialist at eos sleep diagnostics.
-A sleep study at our state-of-the-art Manhattan sleep lab can determine whether you are suffering from sleep apnea or any other sleep disorders.
-Our facility offers a comfortable in-office sleep lab as well as the ability to take an at-home sleep apnea test.
+An at-home sleep apnea test can determine whether you are suffering from sleep apnea or any other sleep disorders.

 A sleep apnea diagnosis is the first step to determining proper treatment so that you can achieve the restful and restorative sleep that you deserve.

-If you’re suffering from symptoms of sleep apnea and want to schedule a sleep study at eos sleep diagnostics’ NYC sleep lab, call 212.752.4345 or fill out the form on this page to request an appointment with one of our sleep specialists.
+If you’re suffering from symptoms of sleep apnea and want to schedule an at-home sleep study call eos sleep diagnostics at 212.873.6036 or fill out the form on this page to request an appointment with one of our sleep specialists.